 Assessing and Reporting of CAS

-The progress of student in CAS related activities will be reported in each term on the basis of advisors evaluation report, student self reflection and evidence in any form(like video, photograph etc).
-The advisor evaluation report will comprise of students progress in view of 7 learning outcomes, three strands and time commitment.
+The progress of the student in CAS related activities will be reported in each term on the basis of advisors evaluation report, student self-reflection and evidence in any form(like video, photograph etc).
+The advisor evaluation report will comprise of students progress in view of 7 learning outcomes, three strands, and time commitment.
 It will also include students Managebac for anecdotal comments.

 On Creativity/Action/Service related project/s: